The Frappe Way

 Freedom.
 Excellence.
 Authenticity.

-Work culture at Frappe is different.
-There are no reporting managers.
+At Frappe, there are no reporting managers.
 You choose what you work on, decide your own pay, plan your own leaves and are responsible for your own outcomes.
 Frappe is a democratic workplace with a constitution in place.
 Decisions are made through unanimous voting, fierce debates and endless questions.

 This isn’t just flexibility.
 It is deep, systematic trust in people.
 It can feel risky, chaotic and even ridiculous if you come from a typical corporate workplace.
 But if the goal is thoughtful, excellent work, this is the way to do it.